stevearc/conform.nvim/README.md

 - [llf](https://repo.or.cz/llf.git) - A LaTeX reformatter / beautifier.
 - [lua-format](https://github.com/Koihik/LuaFormatter) - Code formatter for Lua.
 - [markdown-toc](https://github.com/jonschlinkert/markdown-toc) - API and CLI for generating a markdown TOC (table of contents) for a README or any markdown files.
+- [markdownfmt](https://github.com/shurcooL/markdownfmt) - Like gofmt, but for Markdown.
 - [markdownlint](https://github.com/DavidAnson/markdownlint) - A Node.js style checker and lint tool for Markdown/CommonMark files.
 - [markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2) - A fast, flexible, configuration-based command-line interface for linting Markdown/CommonMark files with the markdownlint library.
 - [mdformat](https://github.com/executablebooks/mdformat) - An opinionated Markdown formatter.